hurles/Hsc.ApiFramework/README.md

 ## 2 - Environment variables

 Hsc.ApiFramework is dependant on several Environment variables which need to be added.
-This can be done through Docker compose (see sample project), or by going through
+This can be done through Docker compose (see sample project), or by going to your project's settings in Visual Studio (or any other IDE)

 | Name                     | Description    | Notes |
 | -------------------------| :--------------- | --- |